Computational Algebra and Number Theory

 Lec 18 (18 Feb, Wed) : Width-3 branching programs for computing formulas – Ben-Or and Cleve construction and correctness.
 Used this construction along with depth reduction to prove that IMM$_{3,d}$ is VF-complete.

-Reading : Class notes, Notes by Madhu Sudan.
+Reading : Class notes, Lecture notes 1 and 2 by Madhu Sudan.

 Lec 19 (20 Feb, Fri) : Homogenization of arithmetic circuits, Handling divisions.
 Csanky’s algorithm for computing determinant.
 A warm-up - computing $m$th Fibonacci number by a $O(\log^2 m)$ depth arithmetic circuit.